Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 This calculation is used when a business is considering a sale, but the owner wants to ensure they get the best possible price for each asset.

-The formula takes into account the value of the assets and liabilities of the business and then assigns a value to each component.
+The formula takes into account the value of the business’s assets and liabilities and then assigns a value to each component.

 This is the amount that would be received if the company were broken up and sold off in pieces.
 Again, it does not take into account any outstanding liabilities.

-Such as in the case of a sale, this valuation method can also be used when a business is considering a merger or acquisition.
+This valuation method can also be used when a business is considering a merger or acquisition, such as in the case of a sale or acquisition.

 This scenario will show you how to calculate the break-up value of a business: